tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 IDK if it matters or not but I signed in to iCloud with this account (in browser) and completed registration by adding 3 secret questions.

-in the end I could make a purchase using not verified test account.
+in the end I could make a purchase using not verified sandbox tester account.

 **UPDATE (2018-03-19)**

-I have succesfully verified email of another sandbox tester - most likely it was temporary technical problem on Apple side.
+I have successfully verified email of another sandbox tester - most likely it was temporary technical problem on Apple side.

-### set either development or production environment in application
+#### set either development or production environment in application

 it's possible to purchase test subscriptions in both `development` and `production` environments but read the caveats about validating receipt from sandbox tester in `production` environment in the next section.

-NOTE: there are lots of `Network request failed` errors when trying
+NOTE: there were lots of `Network request failed` errors when trying
-      to purchase test subscription - so keep on trying :)
+      to purchase a test subscription - so keep on trying.

-### run application on real device
+#### run application on real device

 1. [React Native - Running on Real Device]({% post_url 2018-03-05-react-native-running-on-real-device %})
 2. <http://pinkstone.co.uk/deploying-your-app-from-xcode-to-a-device-with-release-build-configuration/>